GodXuxilie/RobustSSL_Benchmark/README.md

 + robustbench

+# ACL pre-training
+In the directory of ```Pretraining```, we cloned the pre-training code of ACL, AdvCL, A-InfoNCE, and DynACL and provide the script of running robust pre-training in ```run_pretraining.sh```.
+We released the pre-trained weights in [this Dropbox directory]().
+Note that the pre-trained encoders via ACL on CIFAR-10/CIFAR-100 and DynACL on CIFAR-10/CIFAR-100/STL10 haved been provided in their GitHub.
+We copied them into our Dropbox directory.

 # Performance Benchmarking Across Tasks
 Here, robust pre-training and finetuning are conducted on the same datasets.
+We provide the script of finetuning and evalutions in ```run.sh```.

 ## CIFAR-10 task